Josh Hammond: Jacksonville Jaguars

 Hammond signed with the Jacksonville Jaguars as an undrafted free agent on April 25, 2020.
-He was waived on September 6, 2020, during final roster cuts and was re-signed to the practice squad the next day.
+He was waived on September 6, during final roster cuts and was re-signed to the practice squad the next day.
 Hammond remained on the practice squad for the 2020 season and signed a reserve/future contract with the Jaguars on January 4, 2021.
-He was cut by the Jaguars at the end of training camp on August 31, 2021, and was re-signed back to the team's practice squad.
-Hammond was elevated to the active roster on December 26, 2021, for the team's Week 16 game against the New York Jets and made his NFL debut in the game.
-He signed a reserve/future contract on January 10, 2022.
-He was waived on May 16, 2022.
+He was cut by the Jaguars at the end of training camp on August 31, and was re-signed back to the team's practice squad.
+Hammond was elevated to the active roster on December 26, for the team's Week 16 game against the New York Jets and made his NFL debut in the game.

+Hammond signed a reserve/future contract with the Jaguars on January 10, 2022.
+He was waived by Jacksonville on May 16.

 Philadelphia Eagles

-On May 17, Hammond was claimed off waivers by the Philadelphia Eagles.
-He was waived on July 26, 2022.
+On May 17, 2022, Hammond was claimed off waivers by the Philadelphia Eagles.
+He was waived by the Eagles on July 26.

 New England Patriots

 On July 28, 2022, Hammond signed with the New England Patriots.
-He was released on August 30, 2022.
+He was released by New England on August 30.